adam-rumpf/Computational-Probability-and-Statistics/docs/25-Linear-Regression-Case-Study.md

   slice_sample(n=1)
 ```

-We used the function `slice_sample()` to ensure we have unique values of `pf_expression_control` is our sample.
+We used the function `slice_sample()` to ensure we have unique values of `pf_expression_control` in our sample.

 >**Exercise**
 In your `R` console, run the code above to create the object `hfi_sub`.
 You are going to have to load packages and read in the `hfi` data set.
-Then execute the next set of code.
+Then execute the next lines of code.
 Pick two locations in the plot to create a line.
 Record the sum of squares.

 First, run this code chunk to create a function `plot_ss()` that you will use next.